Understanding Azorean Politeness: A Cultural Exploration

 Does this sound familiar at all?
 It has all of the features of systemic discrimination, but it is not politically correct to talk about it.
 After all, the traditional narrative is that men hold women back.
 In some cases, they do.
 However, we cannot overlook in far too many female lead organizations, barring other women from professional and social networks is just as discriminatory.
 Old Girls’ Networks should not get a pass any more than their male counterparts.

-Those who are fortunate to be accepted into the “Old Girls’ Network” can expect specific rewards.
+Those fortunate enough to be accepted into the “Old Girls’ Network” can expect specific rewards.

 • promotions you don’t deserve because the boss thinks you are easier to manage than the other employees who are more vocal with their opinions and disagree